tnv1r/tnv1r/README.md

     def say_hi(self):
         print(
+            """
-            """Hello my friend, thanks for dropping by!
+            Hello my friend, thanks for dropping by!
 This is {name}, I live in {location}.
             I work as a {role} and recently I am focusing on {focus} for my personal growth.
             I have wide interests, but most of them are {knowledge_base}.
-I write down tips and lecture notes on my personal tech blog, which can be found here: {blog}""".format( name=self.name,
+            I write down tips and lecture notes on my personal tech blog, which can be found here: {blog}
+            """.format(
+                name=self.name,
                 location=self.location,
                 role=self.role,